sndpl/msx-c-examples/README.md

 Original program written by KonamiMan (2000), ported it to MSX-C and added the MemMan detection to it like the assembly version has.

+## Moonblaster
+Experiment with the moonblaster driver in MSX-C.

 ## RSLib
 Small library to communicate with the RS-232-C with a terminal program as example.